archimangla/ml-intern-assessment/trigram-assignment/evaluation.md

-This document summarizes the design choices made while implementing the trigram language model for the AI/ML intern assignment.

-1. Model Design
-Data Structures

-defaultdict(lambda: defaultdict(int)) for trigram counts

-Keys: (w1, w2) bigram context

-Values: mapping of possible w3 → count

-defaultdict(int) for bigram counts

-Used for probability normalization

-These structures were chosen to keep indexing simple, avoid key errors, and ensure constant-time insertions.

-Padding Tokens

-Two special tokens were added:

-<s> for start

-</s> for end

-Padding with two start tokens (<s> <s>) allows the model to generate proper beginnings.

-2. Training Logic

-Training consists of:

-Lowercasing and tokenizing text using a regex (\b\w+\b)

-Padding tokens with <s> <s> at the start and </s> at the end

-Counting trigrams of the form (w1, w2 → w3)

-This ensures consistent sequence boundaries and predictable trigram formation.

-3. Generation Logic

-Text generation is iterative:

-Start from context (<s>, <s>)

-Look up possible next words for the current context

-Sample the next token using random.choices() with probability weights

-Slide window: (w1, w2) → (w2, w3)

-Stop at </s> or when max_length is reached

-Weighted sampling ensures realistic, probability-driven generation.

-4. Testing and Validation

-All tests are executed using:

-pytest

-Pytest configuration is handled through pytest.ini, ensuring:

-only tests/ is scanned

-src/ is added to the Python path

-The model passes all provided tests.

-5. Notes for Evaluators

-Implementation sticks to classical trigram modeling principles.

-No external NLP libraries were used; everything is implemented from scratch.

-The code is modular and uses a helper function (_next_word) for clarity.

-Behavior matches the expectations defined in test_ngram.py.
+Evaluation Summary

+This document gives a short overview of the approach I followed while implementing the trigram model.

+Model Design

+I used two dictionaries:

+- one for bigram counts `(w1, w2)`
+- one mapping each bigram to its possible next words with their counts

+`defaultdict` helped keep the updates simple without extra condition checks.
+To handle sentence boundaries, I added `<s>` as the start token (twice) and `</s>` as the end token.

+Training Steps

+During training:

+1. The input text is lowercased and tokenized.
+2. I prepend two start tokens and append an end token.
+3. I scan through the tokens in windows of three and update trigram and bigram counts.

+This straightforward method ensures consistent trigram formation.

+Generation Logic

+Text generation begins with the two start tokens.

+At each step, the model:

+- finds the possible next words for the current bigram
+- converts counts into sampling weights
+- picks a word using `random.choices`
+- shifts the window forward

+Generation stops either when the end token appears or when the maximum length is reached.

+Testing

+The provided tests check whether training and generation behave correctly, including boundary cases.
+With the current setup (using `pytest.ini` to fix import paths), all tests pass.

+Notes

+The focus was on clarity and correctness.
+The implementation remains close to the standard trigram approach and fits fully within the `trigram-assignment` directory structure.